 Intranet tools that help connect remote teams to your company’s goals include:

 - Company news: Create content-rich intranet news articles whenever there’s a company update, such as winning a new client, hiring a new member of staff, or delivering a major project.
 Enable two-way communications by allowing staff to add comments and “like” news articles, which will further promote transparency.

-- Knowledge base: Be open to sharing company knowledge – rather than keeping it locked away – by publishing how-to guides, explainer videos, and best practises on your intranet’s knowledge base app.
+- Knowledge base: Be open to sharing company knowledge – rather than keeping it locked away – by publishing how-to guides, explainer videos, and best practises using your intranet CMS and knowledge base software.
 This will be especially useful for customer service teams, who need quick access to the information that helps them provide support.